MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-work-item-tracking.md

 ### <a name="to-assign-new-serial-or-lot-numbers"></a>To assign new serial or lot numbers

-This alternative applies when the stock items do not carry serial or lot numbers, and instead the item tracking numbers when the items are sold and ready to be shipped.
+This alternative applies when the inventory items do not carry serial or lot numbers, and instead the item tracking numbers when the items are sold and ready to be shipped.
 In this scenario the numbers are typically assigned from a predefined number series.

 1. Select the relevant document, for example a sales invoice or sales order, and on the **Lines** FastTab, choose the **Line** action, then **Related Information**, and then choose the **Item Tracking Lines** action.